US, allies urge Facebook not to encrypt messages as they fight child abuse, terrorism

 The agreement will be announced alongside an open letter to Facebook and its Chief Executive Mark Zuckerberg, calling on the company to suspend plans related to developing end-to-end encryption technology across its messaging services.

+The latest tug-of-war between governments and tech companies over user data could also impact Apple Inc , Alphabet Inc's Google and Microsoft Corp , as well as smaller encrypted chat apps like Signal.

+Washington has called for more regulation and launched anti-trust investigations against many tech companies, criticizing them over privacy lapses, election-related activity and dominance in online advertising.

-Child predators have increasingly used messaging applications, including Facebook's Messenger, to exchange explicit images and videos.
+Child predators have increasingly used messaging applications, including Facebook's Messenger, in the digital age to groom their victims and exchange explicit images and videos.
+The number of known child sexual abuse images has soared from thousands to tens of millions in just the past few years.

 Speaking at an event in Washington on Wednesday, Associate Attorney General Sujit Raman said the National Center for Missing and Exploited Children received more than 18 million tips of online child sex abuse last year, over 90per cent of them from Facebook.